Quasar-Kim/332project/doc/progress/week7.md

 ## Progress in this week

-- Implement the handlers of each job and corresponding tests
+- Implemented handlers of each job and corresponding tests
-- Implement `master` and `worker` binaries
+- Implemented `master` and `worker` binaries
-- Achieve milestone 2: Being able to sort small data on a local machine, without fault
+- Achieved milestone 2: Being able to sort small data on a local machine, without fault
+- Achieved milestone 3: Sorting large data on actual cluster without fault (details below)
 - Tested our implementation on local machine and fix bugs (WIP)

 ---